-2. The district uses external benchmarks to determine a cost-effective manner of meeting its health and safety standards.

-- a.
-The district uses appropriate external benchmarks to evaluate the cost-effectiveness of its health and safety standards. - b.
+163 140 ILI TIES MAINTENANCE (Pages 36 (- 45) ne district uses external benchmarks to determine a cost-effective mann eeting its health and safety standards. er of a.
+The district uses appropriate external benchmarks to evaluate the cost- effectiveness of its health and safety standards. b.
 The district uses external benchmarks to achieve energy efficiency.